What does it mean to be a great professional?

 Now, here is how Max works.
 Shooting portraits, he constantly shows the result to a client.
 With his chin pointing to a ceiling and pride gushing out from his eyes, he exclaims, “Look how gorgeous this take is!
 What a great shot!
 What a great look!!!”
 If you were one of his clients, would you dare disagree?

-I have seen him working with several models.
-All of them nod politely and respond positively.
-“Yes, it is a great shot.”
+I have seen him working with several clients.
+All of them nod politely and respond with “Yes, it is a great shot.”
 Some are genuinely happy with the result; yet, signs of frustration emerge on the faces of others.
 It seems they are not so excited about the photos.
 Their “steak is not cooked” the way they like, but being too well mannered they prefer not to argue.
 And what about our smug photographer?
 He is wrapping the shoot with a broad smile.
-He is too proud of himself to notice the perplexity and disappointment in the models’ eyes.
+He is too proud of himself to notice the perplexity and disappointment in the client’s eyes.
 He might never learn the truth, he might never improve and will never be hired or referred by this client again.

 Do you want to be successful?
 Put your ego in a bag full of stones and throw it into the deep dark sea.
 From now on you are on a difficult but noble mission to serve others.
 Everyone who works in service has to serve, just like that waiter in the restaurant.
 No matter if you are a photographer, a masseuse, a lawyer or a fashion designer, if you want to be successful, pay attention to your clients’ needs.